Open-Cascade-SAS/OCCT/dox/contribution/contribution_workflow/contribution_workflow.md

 When possible, the **Reporter** should check whether the problem is actually resolved in the environment where it has been discovered, after the fix is integrated to master.
 If the fix does not actually resolve the original problem, the issue in **VERIFIED** status can be reopened and assigned back to the **Developer** for rework.
 The details on how to check that the issue is still reproducible should be provided.
-However, if the issue does resolve the problem as described in the original report, but a similar problem is discovered for another input data or configuration, or the fix has caused a regression, that problem should be registered as a separate (@ref occt_contribution_nonstd_relate "related") issue.
+However, if the issue does resolve the problem as described in the original report, but a similar problem is discovered for another input data or configuration, or the fix has caused a regression, that problem should be registered as a separate ([related](#occt_contribution_nonstd_relate)) issue.

 If the fix integrated to master causes regressions, **Bugmaster** can revert it and reopen the issue.